George Turner - Father of Sarah Wagg and Jane Trickett

 Our cousin, Leonie, has led the "The Webb Wagg Family" research into George and his wife Mary Ann Hand with many hour spent pouring over microfiche at the NSW State Archives and the Society of Australian Genealogists.
 What's written here is a mixture of fact and informed speculation!

-We are confident that George Turner, our many times great-grandfather, was born in about 1805 in York, England to William and Sarah Turner.
+We are confident that George Turner, our many times great-grandfather, was born in about 1805 in Yorkshire, England to William and Sarah Turner.

 We have fragments of George's indenture paper that have been handed down through "The Williams" and provided by George's 3X great-granddaughter, Linda.